openmetalio/openmetal-docs/docs/operators-manual/day-1/command-line/openstackclient.md

 This environment is created so as to not interfere with the system's Python version.

-The formally default package `python-virtualenv` has been removed from RHEL/CentOS Stream 9.
-The new default module is venv which supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories.
+The python default module is `venv` which supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories.

 Use `python -m venv /path/to/new/virtual/environment` to create a virtual environment in path `/opt`.